selfup/hmrcmd/README.md

 Currently ICOM is the main development focus.

-However you can input any HEX you like, so technically anything!
+However you can input any HEX you like, so technically anything (like sending hex to an arduino)!

 ### Releases/Executables